 Setting the initial values for our Markov chain(s)

-It is convenient to define an “initial value generator” function that randomly generates a list of initial values– this way, each MCMC chain can automatically be initialized with different starting values!
+It can be helpful to define an “initial value generator” function that randomly generates a list of initial values for each parameter– this way, each MCMC chain can automatically be initialized with different starting values!
+By default, stan uses random values between -2 and 2 to initialize your chain…

 list(